EnochTagoe1/project-front-end-portfolio/proposal.md

 * One page should be the landing page
 * Another page should be the welcome page with a search box and a word of the day.
-* How can I limit the vaocabulary to be age appropriate?
+* How can I limit the vocabulary to be age appropriate?
-* How can I combine definition and photo?
+* //How can I combine definition and images?
 Do I need 2 API's?